rduenasf/birding/docs/birds/rorpar.md

 scientific_name: "Psittacula krameri"
 order: "Psittaciformes"
 family: "Psittaculidae (Old World Parrots)"
 description: "Psittacula krameri is a species of bird in the Psittaculidae (Old World Parrots) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Parrots, Parakeets, and Allies"
 species_code: "rorpar"

 sidebar_position: 396
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Psittaciformes
   - Psittaculidae (Old World Parrots)
   - Parrots, Parakeets, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---